darren/pacroxy/Readme.md

 ## Install

-Download prebuild binaries from [releases](https://github.com/darren/pacroxy/releases)
+Download prebuilt binaries from [releases](https://github.com/darren/pacroxy/releases)

 To build from source ensure that `Go（>=1.11.5）` environment has been properly setup.